 - You can download the Programming code and Simulation for interfacing of Seven Segment Display with 8051 Microcontroller, by clicking on the below button.

-That’s all for today, I hope you have got something out of this tutorial.
+That’s all for today, I hope now you can quite easily interface this seven segment display with 8051 Microcontroller.
 In the next post, we will have a look at some new project with 8051 Microcontroller.
 So, till then take care and have fun !!! 🙂